dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 #### Deliverables:

+1. A Markdown document with Python script or notebook implementing the simulations.
-1. A detailed explanation of the general solutions for the forced damped pendulum.
+2. A detailed explanation of the general solutions for the forced damped pendulum.
-2. Graphical representations of the motion for different damping coefficients, driving amplitudes, and driving frequencies, including resonance and chaotic behavior.
+3. Graphical representations of the motion for different damping coefficients, driving amplitudes, and driving frequencies, including resonance and chaotic behavior.
-3. A discussion on the limitations of the model and potential extensions, such as introducing nonlinear damping or non-periodic driving forces.
+4. A discussion on the limitations of the model and potential extensions, such as introducing nonlinear damping or non-periodic driving forces.
-4. Phase portraits, Poincaré sections, and bifurcation diagrams to analyze transitions to complex dynamics.
+5. Phase portraits, Poincaré sections, and bifurcation diagrams to analyze transitions to complex dynamics.

 ---